Google Analytics tags

 Disclaimer: The content of this document relates to the Porsche 993 (911 1995 to1998) I am not a professional automotive technician and some of the opinions expressed in this document are just that, opinions, therefore, please feel free to use this document at your own risk.
 Many times a lot can be learned by simply watching qualified professionals work on your 993

 What is a Top-End rebuild?
 It is where the cylinders and heads are removed and remanufactured as needed and then put back on the engine.
 There are lots of reasons why folks consider Top-End rebuilds.
 One being the perception of excessive oil consumption whose root cause could simply be overfilling the oil.
 Or the engine seems to be down on power or exhibiting misfire codes both having multiple potential root causes.
-For this reason, when a technician recommends a top-end rebuild on a street drive car one should be suspect.
-Generally the convincing of the need involves a leak-down test dog and pony, err...money show that even the manufacturers of the equipment used to do this test suggest this test should not be used as the definitive method to determine the need for this expensive and invasive procedure.
+For this reason, when a technician recommends a top-end rebuild on a street-driven car one should be suspect.
+Generally, the convincing of the need involves a leak-down test dog and pony, err...money show that even the manufacturers of the equipment used to do this test suggest this test should not be used as the definitive method to determine the need for this expensive and invasive procedure.

 I hear lots of discussions about leak-down testing of engines as a validation of engine condition.
 From reading the comments on the reports I have come to believe that the conditions under which such tests are done are in many cases, inadequately controlled, Results can vary widely making such tests unreliable as an absolute test of condition.
-Even the manufacturers of the gauge sets used to do these tests admit the relative measurements between cylinders using a specific gauge set are of some value but the absolute reading of the gauge readings is not too accurate.
-Leak-down tests may be of some very very limited antidotal value in capturing variances between individual cylinders on an engine in the presence of other gross operating symptoms not attributable to other causes.
+Even the manufacturers of the gauge sets used to do these tests admit the relative measurements between cylinders using a specific gauge set are of some anecdotal value but the absolute values of gauge readings are not too accurate.
+Leak-down tests may be of some very limited antidotal value in capturing variances between individual cylinders on an engine in the presence of other gross operating symptoms not attributable to other causes.

 Here is a recent comment in reply to my posting questioning a potential valve leak, a common reason a top end rebuild is proposed: